WSU-CEG-6110-4410/ADAD-Craft/README.md

 - lodepng is used for loading PNG textures.
 - sqlite3 is used for saving the blocks added / removed by the user.
 - tinycthread is used for cross-platform threading.

+#### Documentation

+Documentation has been completed through the use of [Doxygen](https://www.doxygen.nl/manual/install.html).
+The configuration file is located at [ADAD-Craft/dconfig](https://github.com/WSU-CEG-6110-4410/ADAD-Craft/blob/master/dconfig).